mobily-enterprises/jsonreststores/README.md

 * **Database-agnostic**.
 You can either use a generic database connector, or implement the (simple!) data-manipulation methods yourself.
 * **Protocol-agnostic**.
 For now, only HTTP is implemented.
 However, with JsonRestStores the protocol used to make REST calls doesn't actually matter.
 * **Schema based**.
 Anything coming from the client will be validated and cast to the right type.
+* **File uploads**.
+It automatically supports file uploads, where the field will be the file's path
 * **API-ready**.
 Every store function can be called via API, which bypass permissions constraints
 * **Tons of hooks**.
 You can hook yourself to every step of the store processing process: `afterValidate()`,   `afterCheckPermissions()`, `afterDbOperation()`, `afterEverything()`
 * **Authentication hooks**.
 Only implement things once, and keep authentication tight and right.